tfle/personal-website/junior-engineers/neutral-bay.md

 - [ ] 🔨 Add a third repeating layer to your skyscraper (e.g. brick, glass, stone).
 - [ ] 🎃 Output the message "[player name] is legendary!" when the player reaches Level 10.
+- [ ] 🏰 Move the Builder down and to the middle of a wall to place a Crimson Door.
+- [ ] 🤐 Add Glowstone to the ceiling of your Secret Bunker using the Code Builder.

 <script src="{{site.url}}/junior-engineers/assets/class.js"></script>